Best Of17 min read

 5. SiteGround — Best for High-Performance Nonprofit Sites

-SiteGround is what happens when a hosting company decides to compete on quality rather than just price.
-Look, it costs more than the others on this list — especially after the introductory period ends — but the performance metrics consistently outrank the budget options, and their customer support has earned a reputation that borders on legendary in WordPress circles.
+SiteGround competes on quality, not just price.
+Look, it costs more than the others on this list — especially at renewal — but performance metrics consistently outrank budget options.
+Their customer support has basically earned legendary status in WordPress communities.

-For nonprofits running high-traffic campaigns, livestream fundraising events, or large email newsletter subscriber bases, SiteGround's infrastructure (powered by Google Cloud) handles traffic spikes more gracefully than most shared hosts.
-Their proprietary SuperCacher is one of the most effective server-side caching systems in shared hosting.
-And here's the deal: they offer a formal nonprofit and NGO discount — up to 30% off — which meaningfully softens the price gap.
+For nonprofits running high-traffic campaigns, livestream fundraising events, or managing large email subscriber bases, SiteGround's Google Cloud infrastructure handles traffic spikes much better than typical shared hosts.
+Their proprietary SuperCacher is one of the most effective server-side caching systems available.
+And here's the thing: they offer a formal nonprofit and NGO discount — up to 30% off — which softens the price difference considerably.

 Key Features: